openucx/ucx/doc/doxygen/design.md

 RMA and tag-matching interfaces, the active message interface provides separate APIs for different message types and non-contiguous data.

-\b Collectives: This subset of interfaces defines group com- munication and synchronization operations.
-The collective operations include Barrier, All-to-one, All-to-all, and reduction operations.
+\b Collectives: This subset of interfaces defines group communication and synchronization operations.
+The collective operations include barrier, all-to-one, all-to-all, and reduction operations.
 When possible, we will take advantage of hardware acceleration for collectives (e.g., InfiniBand Switch collective acceleration).